MagicBowen/tlp/README.md

 - Template meta programming utils such as `IsEqual`, `IfThenElse`, `IsConvertible`, `IsBaseOf`...

-- A pure compile-time test framework for C\++ template meta programming
+- A pure compile-time test framework for C\++ template meta programming;

 To learn more about tlp and how to do C\++ template meta programming,  please visit the doc folder and view the  tests of tlp!